mecid/mecid.github.io/_posts/2024-03-20-where-swift-concurrency-will-run-your-function.md

         // ...
     }

-    func foo() async {
+    nonisolated func foo() async {
         // ...
     }
 }
 ```

-I've slightly changed the example by introducing the *content* property on the *ContentView* type.
-The *content* property isn't isolated to the main actor, so both functions will run on the cooperative thread pool.
+I've slightly changed the example by adding *nonisolated* attribute to the *foo* function to escape its actor isolation.
+In this case, the *foo* function becomes nonisolated async function which means it will run on the Cooperative Thread Pool.

 I hope this post will make running async functions less confusing.
 Feel free to follow me on Twitter and ask your questions related to this post.
 Thanks for reading, and see you next week!